SCENE 01 / MOTION CONTROL

 Robotic precision for Peruvian pisco, retail and tabletop

-Here is how this works in practice.
-Motion control rigs answer a specific and demanding need: identical, frame-accurate camera moves repeated across multiple passes for VFX compositing, multi-element photography, automotive tabletops and the high-end product cinematography commissioned out of Lima for Inca Kola, Pilsen Callao, Cusqueña, Pisco Tabernero, Pisco Portón, Backus, Field, Gloria, Tottus, Plaza Vea and Wong.
+Motion control rigs answer one demanding need: identical, frame-accurate camera moves repeated across many passes.
+That serves VFX compositing, multi-element photography, automotive tabletops, and the high-end product cinematography shot out of Lima for Inca Kola, Pilsen Callao, Cusqueña, Pisco Tabernero, Pisco Portón, Backus, Field, Gloria, Tottus, Plaza Vea and Wong.

-Here is the short of it.
-Peru does not hold a permanent inventory of large-format motion-control systems — Mark Roberts Milo, Bolt and Bolt X arms are imported per project from Filmotechnik São Paulo, Cinesphere Buenos Aires or Argentine brokers, with our crew setting up the ATA Carnet, SUNAT clearance and DGAC paperwork through Jorge Chávez to land the rig in Lima for the shoot window.
-Smaller tabletop systems and Modula-class multi-axis sites are ready in the capital itself through APU Productions, Chita Films, GoPeruFilms and the specialty rental brokers serving the city's commercial sector around San Isidro and Miraflores, and pair naturally with the Russian Arm, Techno Crane and Shotover heads these companies hold for automotive and beverage briefs.
+Peru keeps no permanent stock of large-format motion-control systems.
+Mark Roberts Milo, Bolt and Bolt X arms are imported per project from Filmotechnik São Paulo, Cinesphere Buenos Aires or Argentine brokers.
+Our crew sets up the ATA Carnet, SUNAT clearance and DGAC forms through Jorge Chávez to land the rig in Lima for the shoot window.
+Smaller tabletop systems and Modula-class multi-axis rigs are ready in the capital itself, through APU Productions, Chita Films, GoPeruFilms and the specialty rental brokers around San Isidro and Miraflores.
+These firms also hold the Russian Arm, Techno Crane and Shotover heads that automotive and beverage briefs call for.

-Here is the breakdown.
-Pre-visualisation sits at the heart of the workflow because every imported-rig day on the floor is expensive.
-Our crew programmes camera paths in software, times them against animatics and signs them off before stage time is consumed.
-This lets DPs and clients refine moves before talent or product arrives at the Lima soundstage.
+Pre-visualisation sits at the heart of the workflow, because every imported-rig day on the floor is costly.
+Our crew maps camera paths in software, times them against animatics, and signs them off before stage time is spent.
+This lets DPs and clients refine the moves before talent or product reaches the Lima soundstage.

-Here is what that looks like on the ground.
-On the day, frame-accurate repeats deliver every pass the VFX team needs — hero takes, clean plates, lighting passes, multi-pass element photography, time-slice sequences and matched moves — with motion data, camera tracking metadata and lens metadata exported alongside the footage as OpenEXR or ProRes deliverables.
-Our team integrates directly with Lima's VFX houses — Makaco, Maneki Studio and Gamma Post House — and aligns schedules with DAFO and Ministerio de Cultura registration, IGV 18% invoicing, ANACTP-aligned crew rates and the competitive non-union 12-to-14-hour day Peru offers.
+On the day, frame-accurate repeats deliver each pass the VFX team needs — hero takes, clean plates, lighting passes, multi-pass element photography, time-slice sequences and matched moves.
+Motion data, camera tracking metadata and lens metadata are exported alongside the footage as OpenEXR or ProRes deliverables.
+Our team works directly with Lima's VFX houses — Makaco, Maneki Studio and Gamma Post House — and aligns schedules with DAFO and Ministerio de Cultura sign-ups, IGV 18% invoicing, ANACTP-aligned crew rates and the competitive non-union 12-to-14-hour day Peru offers.

-Here is how the picture comes together.
-Operators come from the Lima commercial pool with credits across pisco and beer campaigns, Inca Kola and Backus tabletops, retail spots for Tottus and Plaza Vea and the Latin American brand work that fills the schedule between feature and series visits.
+Operators come from the Lima commercial pool.
+Their credits span pisco and beer campaigns, Inca Kola and Backus tabletops, retail spots for Tottus and Plaza Vea, and the Latin American brand work that fills the schedule between feature and series visits.

 FAQ